-If you would prefer to make your own chocolate icing simply melt your favourite chocolate bar and dip the buns into the mix before decorating.
+If you are pressed for time and don’t have time to make chocolate icing simply melt your favourite chocolate bar and dip the buns into the melted chocolate before decorating.

 #46.
 Cranberry & White Chocolate Chip Cookies

-This festive Cranberry and White Chocolate Chip Cookies recipe was submitted by parent Deirdre C for our Christmas Treats Recipe Competition.
+This festive Cranberry and White Chocolate Chip Cookies recipe was submitted for our Christmas Treats Recipe Competition.
 I have made them myself and can assure you that they are not just for Christmas but are delicious year round!

 #47.
 Gingerbread Men

-Another finalist in our Best Christmas Cookie Competition, Rosie’s Melting Snowman Cookies.
-These cookies only contain a few ingredients and if you’re stuck for time (or inclination!), you could cheat by using shop bought biscuits and decorating them!
+Another finalist in our Best Christmas Cookie Competition, Rosie’s Melting Snowman Cookies only contain a few ingredients and if you’re stuck for time (or inclination!), you could cheat by using shop bought biscuits and decorating them!

 #49.
 Christmas Tree Edible Decorations

 Follow this great recipe for Chocolate Christmas Tree Edible Decorations that are sure to be a winner with everyone attending your bake sale.
 They are really simple to make and look very professional.

 #50.
 Chocolate Bark